Scoliosis is a three dimensional twist of the spine that on an x-ray measures more than 10 degrees.

 There are many different types of scoliosis that occur in children of all ages.

-Idiopathic literally translates to - unknown cause.
-The majority of children with scoliosis have this idiopathic type.
-There are some cases that occur earlier in life (early onset scoliosis), while most occur during puberty (adolescent scoliosis).
-Generally, this type of scoliosis exists in three different age groups:
+The majority of children with scoliosis have idiopathic scoliosis, which translates to 'unknown cause'.
+Some cases occur earlier in life (early onset scoliosis), while most occur during puberty (adolescent scoliosis).
+Generally, this type of scoliosis exists in three age groups: Infantile, Adolescent & Juvenile Idiopathic Scoliosis.

-As congenital implies, this is a type of scoliosis that occurs due to the bones of the spine forming incorrectly.
+As congenital implies, congenital scoliosis is a type of scoliosis that occurs due to the bones of the spine forming incorrectly.
 Some types are rapidly progressive while others are very slow.
 In some situations, congenital scoliosis may be associated with other conditions.

-These types of scoliosis occur in children with neurologic diseases such as cerebral palsy, spina bifida, muscular dystophy, amongst others.
-In general, these curves occur due to relative weakness of the trunk muscles.
+Neuromuscular scoliosis occurs in children with neurologic diseases such as cerebral palsy, spina bifida and muscular dystophy, amongst others.
+In general, these curves occur due to a relative weakness of the trunk muscles.

-Our Orthopaedic surgeons are recognized experts in spinal surgery, leading the industry in Robotic as well as image guided spinal surgery techniques.
-Treatment options vary based on the type and size of the scoliosis as well as the age of your child.
+Our spinal surgeons are recognized experts in spinal surgery, leading the industry in Robotic as well as image guided spinal surgery techniques.
+Scoliosis treatment options vary based on the type and size of the scoliosis as well as the age of your child.
 Whether your child needs spinal surgery or is a better fit for a cast or brace, our team will take careful consideration to observe your child's state and give you all of the support and options available to you.

 Request An Appointment